elfus/jcut/README.md

 <test-group> := [<global-mockup> | <global-setup> | <global-teardown> ] <test-definition>+ | group [<identifier>] "{" <test-group>+ "}"

+# TODO Right we are forcing the user to use this order, however it would be better
+# if we let the use define test-info, test-mockup, and test-setup in whatever order
 <test-definition> := [<test-info> | <test-mockup> | <test-setup>] <test-function> [<test-teardown>]

 <test-info> := test <identifier>